Beelie History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Beelie Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beelie family to the New World and Oceana
+Migration of the Beelie family

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Beelie: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.